 Foster trust – ensure adoption

 Anyone who relies on data, whether they are business or IT, has their go-to sources that they rely on.
-To get an individual to embrace a new source for all of their information and reporting needs requires that the new source be intuitive to use, performant, and above all, trustworthy.
+Getting an individual to embrace a new source for all of their information and reporting needs requires that the new source be intuitive to use, performant, and above all, trustworthy.

 As with any new solution, there will be skepticism within the user community, and whether conscious or not, an unspoken desire to find fault in the new solution, thereby justifying staying with the status quo.
 Data quality and reliability can be the biggest factor that adversely impacts adoption of a new data solution.